Willgunter/Discord-Clone/README.md

     - Note: 2:55 on second video

 - 12/31/2023
     - Back from band trip.
-15:30ish on Part 2, just Pushing to save
+15:30ish on part 2, just Pushing to save
+    - Finished part 2, how at start of part 3

+- 1/7/2924
+    - At end of part 3, running into issues in two spots w/ Postman
+    - Update: fixed one issue, but still have another

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)